pinellolab/AmpUMI/README.md

 ```
 python AmpUMI.py -h
 ```
-AmpUMI can be run in three modes: *Collision*, *Distortion* and *Process*.
-The *Collision* and *Distortion* commands are for use in selecting an appropriate UMI length during the experiment design process, and *Process* is used for processing FASTQ reads after an amplicon sequencing experiment.
+AmpUMI can be run in four modes: *Collision*, *CollisionNumber*, *Distortion* and *Process*.
+The *Collision*, *CollisionNumber* and *Distortion* commands are for use in selecting an appropriate UMI length during the experiment design process, and *Process* is used for processing FASTQ reads after an amplicon sequencing experiment.
 ```
 python AmpUMI.py Collision -h
+python AmpUMI.py CollisionNumber -h
 python AmpUMI.py Distortion -h
 python AmpUMI.py Process -h
 ```